rackerlabs/technical-blog/_posts/2015-08-21-jenkins-post-build-plugin-part-1.md

 Notice how the `groupId` is appended with the `artifactId` and forms a directory under the `java` directory.
 The Java code resides here.
 Creating a project, by default, generates a `HelloWorldBuilder.java` file.
 The resources for this class, if any, should be included under the same directory structure under `resources` folder, that is, `resources/<groupId>/<artifactId>/<class name>`.
 This would hold true for all the future classes you may write for the plugin.

 In `pom.xml`, we will change the following two tag values from 'TODO Plugin' to our plugin name and description.

     <name>Test Example</name>
     <description>testExample</description>

 <img class="blog-post" src="{% asset_path 2015-08-21-jenkins-post-build-plugin-part-1/info.png%}"/>

 **Tip:**

-Go through the
-files under
-`resources/org/jenkinsci/plugins/testExample/HelloWorldBuilder`
-to see which part of the UI they render.
-The file `resources/index.jelly` renders the view on the 'Installed Plugins' page under 'Manage
+Go through the files under **resources/org/jenkinsci/plugins/testExample/HelloWorldBuilder** to see which part of the UI they render.
+The file **resources/index.jelly** renders the view on the **Installed Plugins** page under **Manage Plugins**.
-Plugins'.

-## <a name="debugging"></a>Debugging the Plugin
+### <a name="debugging"></a>Debugging the plugin

-In IntelliJ IDEA, navigate to Run>Edit Configurations>Remote and set the Port to 8000, which is the default mvnDebug port.
-Click 'Apply'.
+In IntelliJ IDEA, navigate to **Run>Edit Configurations>Remote** and set the port to 8000, which is the default mvnDebug port.
+Click **Apply**.

 ![Debugger Configuration]({% asset_path 2015-08-21-jenkins-post-build-plugin-part-1/debug_config.png %})

 In the terminal, type the following command: